Partially Stochastic Infinitely Deep Bayesian Neural Networks: Acknowledgements

 \section{Acknowledgements}

-We thank the CDT of Mathematics in Random Systems: Analysis, Modelling, and Algorithms for backing the entirety of our research team.
-SCO and YS also extend gratitude to the Oxford-Man Institute of Quantitative Finance for their financial support and computing power.
-The manuscript has benefited from the insightful feedback of Harrison Waldon, Fayçal Drissi, and Jiajun He, for which all authors are appreciative.
-SCO would like to specifically acknowledge Richard Bergna for the stimulating discussions that sparked several of the ideas underpinning our research.
+We thank the CDT of Mathematics in Random Systems for backing the entirety of our research team.
+SCO and YS also extend gratitude to the Oxford-Man Institute of Quantitative Finance for their support.
+The manuscript has benefited from the insightful feedback of H. Waldon, F. Drissi, and J. He, for which all authors are appreciative.
+SCO would also like to thank R. Bergna for the stimulating discussions.